 - Third, Post 9/11, one trend police forces in general seem to be following is equipping themselves with secondhand military grade gear.
 Due to a number of anti-terrorism policies set forth by Congress, police departments may request to be equipped with surplus military gear such as body armor, assault rifles, and armored vehicles, to the point where some police departments have become virtually indistinguishable from a military unit.
 Any local police department can take advantage of this, regardless of location or size.
-While some people won't question the LAPD or NYPD getting better gear to protect their respective cities, they do question whether it's really necessary for a small town police department in the middle of Alabama to be packing assault rifles and MRAP vehicles designed to survive IEDs in Iraq, especially when they start using said gear to carry out arrests or serve warrants for relatively small offenses.
+Police agencies also increasingly cross-train, certifying officers as SWAT or other specialized "operators," and are heavily marketed to by weapons and tactical gear manufacturers and trainers to spend tax dollars on specialized equipment and training.
+While some people won't question the LAPD or NYPD getting better gear to protect their respective cities, they do question whether it's really necessary for a small town police department in the middle of Alabama, or a small campus or public transit police department, to be packing assault rifles and MRAP vehicles designed to survive IEDs in Iraq, especially when they start using said gear to carry out arrests or serve warrants for relatively small offenses.
 This "militarization of the police" has been controversial, and that's all we'll say on the matter.

 open/close all folders